amida-tech/orange-api/docs/src/patients.md

 Read-write gives a user full access to everything, even allowing them to delete the patient and change who the patient is shared with.

+Each patient returned by the API has an `avatar` field containing the URL of that patient's avatar (image) endpoint.
+As documented below, `GET`ting this URL returns the user's avatar (initially a default image) and `POST`ing to this URL with raw image data sets the avatar to the POSTed data.

 ## User's Patients [/patients]
 ### Create new Patient [POST]
 Create a new patient, initially shared with the current user with write permissions,